caizhanjin/code_demo/chapter6/sql.md

 ## 存储过程：获取分组第一条和最后一条数据
 ```
 WITH
     A1 AS (
         SELECT
             A.ID,
             A.STEPID,
             A.STEPTYPE,
             A.CAP,
             A.ENG,
             A.STARTTEMP,
             A.ENDTEMP
         FROM
             SUPPLIER_TESTDATASTEP A
         WHERE
             A.BATTERYBARCODE = '00PCEHAN02L03HA1E0000924'
-						AND rownum < 5
     ),

     A2 AS (
         SELECT
             *
         FROM
             (
             SELECT
                 M2.*,
                 ROW_NUMBER () OVER ( PARTITION BY M2.SUPPLIERTESTDATASTEP_ID ORDER BY M2.DPTTIME ) M2_RW
             FROM
                 (SELECT
                     M1.SUPPLIERTESTDATASTEP_ID,
                     M1.VOLTAGE,
                     M1."CURRENT",
                     M1.DPTTIME
                 FROM
                     "S_00PCEHAN02L03HA1E0000924" M1
                 WHERE
                     M1.SUPPLIERTESTDATASTEP_ID IN ( SELECT A1.ID FROM A1 )) M2
             ) M3
         WHERE
             M3.M2_RW = 1
     ),

     A3 AS (
         SELECT
             *
         FROM
             (
             SELECT
                 N2.*,
                 ROW_NUMBER () OVER ( PARTITION BY N2.SUPPLIERTESTDATASTEP_ID ORDER BY N2.DPTTIME DESC ) N2_RW
             FROM
                 (SELECT
                     N1.SUPPLIERTESTDATASTEP_ID,
                     N1.VOLTAGE,
                     N1."CURRENT",
                     N1.DPTTIME
                 FROM
                     "S_00PCEHAN02L03HA1E0000924" N1
                 WHERE
                     N1.SUPPLIERTESTDATASTEP_ID IN ( SELECT A1.ID FROM A1 )) N2
             ) N3
         WHERE
             N3.N2_RW = 1
     )

 SELECT
     A1.STEPID,
     A1.STEPTYPE,
     A1.CAP,
     A1.ENG,
     A1.STARTTEMP,
     A1.ENDTEMP,

     A2.VOLTAGE,
     A2."CURRENT",
     A2.DPTTIME,

     A3.VOLTAGE,
     A3."CURRENT",
     A3.DPTTIME
 FROM A1
     LEFT JOIN A2 ON A1.ID = A2.SUPPLIERTESTDATASTEP_ID
     LEFT JOIN A3 ON A1.ID = A3.SUPPLIERTESTDATASTEP_ID
 ORDER BY A2.DPTTIME
 ```